 We’ve had three recent clients who needed new or revamped websites – one who was been actively punished by the Google ranking because of significant site problems.
 Get it reviewed by an expert, get a second (or third) opinion (they shouldn’t be charging for this – we don’t) and understand what needs to be tackled and what it will cost.
 If all is well – that’s great.
 Fix what isn’t.
 It’s important.
 Google has indicated site speed (and as a result, page speed) is one of the key factors used by its algorithm to rank your web pages.
 A slow page speed will negatively affect how your site is indexed.
 It’s an important element of SEO.

 You can evaluate your page speed yourself by using Google’s PageSpeed Insights.
 If it isn’t coming out as ‘Good’, speak to your web developer about getting it sorted.

 2. Sort your on-site SEO

-- Create a priority list of targeted search terms that pertain to the customer base and market segment (this means doing your research into your target customers – create pen portraits or personas of them, and know what their needs and ‘pain points’ are.
+- Create a priority list of targeted search terms that pertain to the customer base and market segment (this means doing research into your target customers – create pen portraits or personas of them, and know what their needs and ‘pain points’ are.
 If you don’t know how to do this get in touch and we’ll send you a template)

 - If users frequently misspell a word, include that in the webpages as well